oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 The Status List Token MUST be encoded as a "CBOR Web Token (CWT)" according to {{RFC8392}}.

-Applications MAY use the media type `statuslist+cwt` for a CWT in accordance with the rules outlined in this specification.

 The following content applies to the CWT protected header: